-This project fine-tunes Phi-3 Mini (3B parameters) using LoRA (Low-Rank Adaptation) on the MBPP dataset to build a lightweight, specialized model that automatically detects and repairs common Python code bugs โ including syntax errors, indentation mistakes, incorrect loops, and variable misuse โ all trainable on a single NVIDIA T4 GPU in under one hour.
+This project fine-tunes Phi-3 Mini (3B parameters) using QLoRA (Quantized Low-Rank Adaptation) on the MBPP dataset to build a lightweight, specialized model that automatically repairs common Python code bugs โ trainable efficiently on a single NVIDIA T4 GPU trainable efficiently on a single NVIDIA T4 GPU using parameter-efficient fine-tuning.

 Debugging is one of the most time-consuming tasks in a developer's workflow โ especially for beginners.
 While large frontier models like GPT-4 can handle code repair, they require expensive API calls and are not tailored for lightweight, offline, or embedded use cases.